collective/volto-hydra/README.md

 - select text and apply charachter styles
   - Note: This currently only partially works
    -  only BOLD, ITALIC & STRIKETHROUGH formats are supported.
 Custom slate addons/styles are not yet supported.
-   - if you select the whole text and change its formats your frontend might throw slate error saying `Cannot get the leaf node at path [0,0] because it refers to a non-leaf node:` but it is due to proper syncing of json b/w  hydrajs & adminUI.
+   - if you select the whole text and change its formats your frontend might throw slate error saying `Cannot get the leaf node at path [0,0] because it refers to a non-leaf node:` but it is due to proper syncing of json b/w  hydra.js & adminUI.
-   - At the endline if you press format button then it will change the state (active/inactive) but frontend might throw slate error/warning that `Error: Cannot find a descendant at path [0,4,0] in node:`
+   - At the end of line if you press format button then it will change the state (active/inactive) but frontend might throw slate error/warning that `Error: Cannot find a descendant at path [0,4,0] in node:`
    - pressing ENTER is not implemented so, pressing it will have abnormal changes & error ([TODO](https://github.com/collective/volto-hydra/issues/33))
 - create or edit a rich text link [TODO](https://github.com/collective/volto-hydra/issues/35)
 - apply paragraph formatting ([TODO](https://github.com/collective/volto-hydra/issues/31))